tytydraco/yessleep/out/Arctica_3.md

 &#x200B;

 When I woke up, it wasn't due to the cold.
 At this point, I had already welcomed it like a friend.
-It was the sound of the steel crumpling that shook me from eternal slumber.
+It was the sound of the steel crumpling that shook me from going gently.
 I lazily glanced over and saw Chloe's neck slumped into her chest.
 An orange beacon was blinking on the dash.
 And a splinter of light reflected off the ice as the other headlamp laid dead in front of us.

 "Chloe," I murmured.
 "Chloe?"
 I shook her slightly but she wouldn't stir, though I could see the faint trails of life coming from her nostrils and knew that she was breathing.
 So I took the chance to observe our surroundings.

 We had fallen through a crevasse, this much was clear.
-Walls of ice in every direction and a darkness so deep that I couldn't even call it black, below us, only an absence.
+Walls of ice in every direction and a darkness so deep below us that I couldn't even call it black, only an absence.
 The crawler looked to be wedged.
 And the sky above us was nothing but an angry howl of ice and fury.

 The steel groaned again.